MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 In the **Review** step, go through all of the specified settings.
 When everything looks complete, select **Create** to set up the environment.

+You can also change most of the settings later.
+For more information, see [Manage environments](manage-environments.md).

 ## Work with your new environment

 Review the following articles to help you getting started with configuring Customer Insights.